A white sandy beach in warm sunlight under majestic moutnains in Lofoten Norway seen from above on the mountain top Ryten mountain

 Midnight sun over the mountains in Norway, and me in the center of the photo on a big rock with hands overhead, looking at the distant sun

-An easier task is to experience the midnight sun in the north of Norway, as the only thing you need is clear skies through the entire summer!
+An easier task is to experience the midnight sun in the north of Norway, as the only thing you need is clear skies throughout the entire summer!

-Some places are better than others for really enjoying the light summers in Norway, where the sun never sets for around six weeks in the summer months.
+Some places are better than others for really enjoying the long light of summer in Norway, where the sun never sets for about six weeks.

 If you go hiking in the mountains or spend the evening (or the night) on a beach up north, you will have spectacular views of the sun hovering over the horizon from Nordland County and all the way to the top of Norway.